The Everett Herald: Sound Publishing (2013–present)

 On February 6, 2013, the Washington Post Company announced it was selling the paper to the Sound Publishing division of Black Press, based in Victoria, British Columbia.
 At the time of purchase, The Herald had a 46,000 daily circulation and a 50,795 Sunday circulation while losing modest amounts of money in recent years.
 The newspaper then moved to Sound Publishing's offices on Colby Avenue in Everett.
 On November 6, 2013, the paper announced it would launch a paywall on its website with a limit of 15 free articles.
 Afterwards, readers would be prompted to subscribe for $8.95 per month.

 Ten employees were laid off in February 2017, including four from the newsroom.
 In February 2019, it was reported The Herald had 200 or so coin-operated newspaper vending machines in operation and was planning to install newspaper racks topped with flat screen monitors at stores.
-An optical lens on top of the unit would be able to determine a person's age and gender within 15 feet and then play target ads along with sports scores, weather, news and a broadcast anchor.
+An optical lens on top of the unit would be able to determine a person's age and gender within 15 feet and then play targeted ads along with sports scores, weather, news and a broadcast anchor.
 As of 2023, these racks have not been installed in stores.
 The newspaper's printing plant near Paine Field was replaced in 2022 by a new Sound Publishing plant in Lakewood.
 The plant includes a press acquired from The Gazette of Cedar Rapids, Iowa.

 In April 2020, Sound Publishing laid off 20% of its workforce amid a decline in ad revenue resulting from the COVID-19 recession in the United States.
 Seventy workers across all departments lost their jobs, including more than a dozen employees who worked on The Herald.
 No news reporters were laid off, but newsroom employees had their hours reduced 20% to 40%.

 In March 2020, The Herald launched the Investigative Journalism Fund in cooperation with the Community Foundation of Snohomish County.
 As of September that year, the paper had received donations amounting $125,000 to help support investigative journalism.
 In September 2020, The Herald launched the Environmental and Climate Change Reporting Fund in the same vain.
 The Health Reporting Initiative launched in October 2022 is funded in part for three years by Premera Blue Cross.